 - Millennials cozy up to brands; Gen Z wants to be independently themselves

-I recommend to check the SalesForce article since each of the bullets above is described in detail.
+I recommend checking the SalesForce article since each of the bullets above is described in detail.

-I think that for companies to be more successful in the digital world, it is essential that their products and services are not assuming all generation of customers (and employees) as one or as merely dividing in half between old vs. new.
-Having a clear understanding of the differences between millennial and post-millennials who is about to form the largest workforce can make a huge difference in not only companies’ bottom line but for the positive social change across the world.
-The latter is what all generations should be caring about except that Gen Z is actively caring more about it than everyone else.
+For companies to be more successful in the digital world, their products and services mustn ‘t be assuming all generations of customers (and employees) as one or as merely dividing in half between old vs. new.
+Having a clear understanding of the differences between millennials and post-millennials who are about to form the largest workforce can make a huge difference in companies ‘ bottom line and positive social change across the world.
+The latter is what all generations should be caring about, except that Gen Z is actively managing more about it than everyone else.